CarlColijn/Jazillionth/README.md

 Before you can register your tests, you have to start up Jazillionth.
 You do this by creating a single Jazillionth variable.
 You can make this a global variable so that the rest of your script can access it automatically, though all callbacks back from Jazillionth to your code will pass the actual Jazillionth object in as an argument too.

-When creating the Jazillionth object, you must give it the URI of the page-under-test as a first argument.
+When creating the Jazillionth object, you must give it the URL of the page under test as a first argument.
 You can also pass in a second 'options' argument to further tweak Jazillionth.
 See the chapter <a href="#tweaking">Tweaking and advanced functionality</a> for more details on this.

 So basically, you must only add:

-`let jazil = new Jazillionth('/path/to/page-under-test.html')`
+`let jazil = new Jazillionth('/path/to/page under test.html')`

 and Jazillionth is up-and-running.